nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/How_Linux_Works.md

 ### 1.1: LEVELS and LAYERS of ABSTRACTION in Linux System
-Using Abstraction to SPLIT computing systems into components
+Using ABSTRACTION to SPLIT computing SYSTEMS into COMPONENTS
     -> Makes thing easier to understand

 BUT it DOESN'T WORK without ORGANIZATION